What we’re about

 Upcoming events (2)

-See all- Book Discussion: Butter by Asako YuzukiHigher Grounds, Philadelphia, PA
+See all- Book Discussion: Outlaw and Lawmaker by Rosa PraedHigher Grounds, Philadelphia, PA

-Our April book discussion will be on Butter by Asako Yuzuki, a Japanese author writing in 2017.
+Our June book discussion will be on Outlaw and Lawmaker by Rosa Praed (also known as Mrs. Campbell Praed), an Australian author writing in 1893.
 Per Goodreads:

-Also at this meeting, we'll vote on our book to discuss in June.
-In keeping with our group's design, we discussed a 19th century (or earlier) woman author in February, we'll be discussing a 20th century author in March, and a 21st century author in April.
+Also at this meeting, we'll vote on our book to discuss in July.
+In keeping with our group's design, we discussed a 21st century woman author in April, we'll be discussing a 19th century (or earlier) author in June, and a 20th century author in July.

 As always with cafe-based events, please plan to purchase a beverage or snack from our host to thank them for the use of their space.
 Higher Grounds also has a delicious lunch/brunch menu, so feel free to come early and dine.